tmtsoftware/csw/docs/src/main/commons/create-component.md

 To run the component using the deployment package, perform the following steps:

--   Run `sbt <project>/universal:packageBin`, where `<project>` is your deployment module (e.g. `sample-deploy`).
-This will create self-contained zip in `<project>/target/universal` directory
--   Unzip generated zip file and enter into bin directory
+-   Run `sbt publishLocal`.
+This will publish the project on local (with version 0.0.1 if defaults are used)
--   Run the `./<project>-cmd-app --local --standalone <path-to-local-config-file-to-start-the-component>`
+-   Run `cs launch com.github.tmtsoftware.sample::csw-sampledeploy:0.0.1 -M csw.sampledeploy.SampleContainerCmdApp -- --local --standalone <path-to-local-config-file-to-start-the-component>`

-Alternatively, you can run `sbt stage`, which installs the application under target/universal/stage/bin.

 ## Enhanced Tutorial Versions
 There are three supplemental versions of the tutorial Assembly and HCD called: basic, moderate, and full.
 The